cheng-chun-yuan/TaskVault_AI/apps/web/context/README.md

-# TaskVault AI Context System
+# HiveMind Context System

-This document explains how to use the expanded context system for global state management across the TaskVault AI application.
+This document explains how to use the expanded context system for global state management across the HiveMind application.

 ## Available Contexts